 Under the LC10 conviction code driving without a full driving licence can lead to 3-6 points on your licence and a potential fine of up to £1000.
-Additionally, if you drive without a licence AND insurance, you can be given a further 6-8 penalty points on top of the points you received for the initial offence and a fine of up to £5000.
+Additionally, if you drive without a licence and caught Driving Without Insurance, you can be given a further 6-8 penalty points on top of the points you received for the initial offence and a fine of up to £5000.
 If the Courts feel it necessary, they have the authority to ban you from obtaining a full licence for a period of time that they see fit.

 The punishments you can face therefore are the following:

 - Face a ban of acquiring a driving licence for a period of time